InfoVis SS 2026

 3 Plan the Chart on Graph Paper

-1. Draw the chart on graph paper (kariertes Papier) to figure out the coordinates.
+1. Sketch the chart on graph paper (kariertes Papier) to figure out the coordinates.

-2. Keep the final sketch to document your process and hand in.
+2. Keep the sketch to document your process and hand in.

 Make a copy or a scan first if you want to keep it, you will hand in the original.